sailorproject/sailor/docs/CONFIG.md

 `sailor.max_upload` sets, in bytes, the max size of files to be uploaded using file inputs on forms.

+`environment` is a string with the name of your current environment.
+Example: 'test'

+`db` contains a table with your different database setups.
+They must contain the following fields:

-`db.driver` is your database driver, example: 'mysql'.
+    `driver` is your database driver, example: 'mysql'.

-`db.host` is your database host, example: 'localhost'.
+    `host` is your database host, example: 'localhost'.

-`db.user` and `db.pass` are the login information for your database.
+    `user` and `db.pass` are the login information for your database.

-`db.dbname` is the database name.
+    `dbname` is the database name.
 You can leave db configs blank if you are not persisting models.

 `smtp.server` is the server for sending emails.
 You can leave smtp configs blank if you are not using your application for sending emails.